Start Here

 FieldTypeDescription

 idstringIdentifier that maps to an artifact's outputId.
+Must be unique within the outputs array.

 descriptionstringWhat this output contains.